-Section 6(1)(a.3) provides that direct descendants of those who are, or would have been, entitled to be registered under section 6(1)(a.1) or 6(1)(a.2) are entitled to be registered.
-In order for an individual born after 16 April 1985 to be registered, the individual's parents must have been married to each other before 17 April 1985.
+Section 6(1)(a.3) provides that direct descendants of those who are, or would have been, entitled to register under sections 6(1)(a.1) or 6(1)(a.2), are entitled to register.
+In order for an individual born after 16 April 1985 to be registered, the individual's parents had to have been married to each other before 17 April 1985.
 In the case of an individual born before 17 April 1985, it does not matter whether the parents were married to each other at the time of the individual's birth.
-The 17 April 1985 date is referred to as the "1985 cut-off."
-In their report on Bill S-3, the Native Women's Association of Canada pointed out that would have been adversely affected by the marry out rule, because they would not have been affected by this rule.
-Rather, it creates an arbitrary distinction on the basis of age and marital status wherein the sibling born before 1985 is entitled to 6(1) status and the sibling born after the cut-off date is entitled to the more limited 6(2) status.53
+As mentioned above, the 17 April 1985 date that is used is referred to as the "1985 cut-off."
+In its Indigenous Gender-Based Analysis of Bill S-3 and the Registration Provisions of the Indian Act - Final Report, the Native Women's Association of Canada explains that

-[w]here two siblings were born to unmarried, status-non-status parents across the 16 April 1985 divide, and where their grandmother regained status entitlement under Bill C-31, the 1985 cut-off date does not operate to limit the application of entitlement only to individuals that
+Where two siblings were born to unmarried, status-non-status parents across the 16 April 1985 divide, and where their grandmother regained status entitlement under Bill C-31, the 1985 cut-off date does not operate to limit the application of entitlement only to individuals that would have been adversely affected by the marry out rule, because they would not have been affected by this rule.
+Rather, it creates an arbitrary distinction on the basis of age and marital status wherein the sibling born before 1985 is entitled to 6(1) status and the sibling born after the cut-off date is entitled to the more limited 6(2) status.55